python-cmd2/cmd2/docs/features/initialization.rst

             super().__init__(multiline_commands=['echo'], persistent_history_file='cmd2_history.dat',
                              startup_script='scripts/startup.txt', use_ipython=True)

+            # Prints an intro banner once upon application startup
             self.intro = style('Welcome to cmd2!', fg='red', bg='white', bold=True)

+            # Show this as the prompt when asking for input
             self.prompt = 'myapp> '

+            # Used as prompt for multiline commands after the first line
+            self.continuation_prompt = '... '

             # Allow access to your application in py and ipy via self
             self.locals_in_py = True

             # Set the default category name
             self.default_category = 'cmd2 Built-in Commands'

+            # Color to output text in with echo command
+            self.foreground_color = 'cyan'

+            # Make echo_fg settable at runtime
+            self.settable['foreground_color'] = 'Foreground color to use with echo command'

         @cmd2.with_category(CUSTOM_CATEGORY)
         def do_intro(self, _):